kobadoo/kobadoo.github.io/README.md

 Kobadoo is a free memory game that trains your brain using funny emojis.

-For further information about Kobadoo, please contact us on `kobadooapp (at) kobadoo.com`.
+For further information about Kobadoo, please contact us on `kobadooapp (at) gmail.com`.

-(c) Kobadoo.com.
+(c) Kobadoo, 2022.
 All rights reserved.